 Geothermal Tax Credit

-Qualifying geothermal heat pump models 'placed in service' between January 1, 2009 and December 31, 2016, are eligible for a one-time tax credit of 30% of the installation cost (no maximum dollar amount limitation) under the American Recovery and Revitalization Act of 2009.
+Qualifying geothermal heat pump models 'placed in service' between January 1, 2009 and December 31, 2023, are eligible for the one-time tax credit.

-Note: Recent clarifications issued by the IRS Notice 2013-70 explain that the distribution system for the home and back-up emergency heating or cooling system are not eligible for the tax credit.
+Note: Clarifications issued by the IRS Notice 2013-70 explain that the distribution system for the home and back-up emergency heating or cooling system are not eligible for the tax credit.